CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 5.2.Ti=Duties and Obligations of the Manager

-5.2.1.sec=a.
-The Manager shall take all action that may be necessary or appropriate for the continuation of the Company's valid existence and authority to do business as a limited liability company under the laws of the State of Delaware and of each other jurisdiction in which authority to do business is, in the judgment of the Manager, necessary or advisable.
+5.2.1.sec=The Manager shall take all action that may be necessary or appropriate for the continuation of the Company's valid existence and authority to do business as a limited liability company under the laws of the State of Delaware and of each other jurisdiction in which authority to do business is, in the judgment of the Manager, necessary or advisable.

 5.2.2.sec=The Manager shall prepare or cause to be prepared and shall file on or before the due date (or any extension) any federal, state or local tax returns required to be filed by the Company.